 I am currently on a break and so the std week is very different now.
 BUT I can tell you how things look when I am in a role.
 Typically, I have a team day where I have my weeklies and spend time with my reports.
-I have two days in a week where I do 3 hours each working sessions on key issues in the product stack.
+I have two days in a week where I do 3 hours each working session on key issues in the product stack.
 I have one session in a week where I make decisions on all key issues for that week, then I have hiring slots where I spend time interviewing and assessing.
-Beyond that it’s a mishmash for exec stuff, investors, and other topical issues.
+Beyond that, it’s a mishmash for exec stuff, investors, and other topical issues.

-What are things you need to do first, when you just joined as a new product manager in a start up?
+What are things you need to do first when you just joined as a new product manager in a start-up?

 Do you feel you personally have to handle each of your responsibilities or do you delegate where possible?
 Particularly with a massive company like FlipKart, I’d have to expect hiring (for example) is something you’d have been less hands-on with?

-I was MOST hands on with Hiring.
+I was MOST hands-on with Hiring.
 In a senior exec role (or even others), hiring is the most important thing you can do.
 And you should drive this personally.
 If you can build a great team, then half your work is done.

 In general, I will delegate when I trust the person I have hired.
 Else I am on top of it myself.

-Completely agree on the importance, but would you (personally) generally deal with hiring for the rung immediately below you or were you involved at many levels?
-To your point, I’d think hiring for each rung would be delegated downward.
+Completely agree on the importance, but would you (personally) generally deal with hiring for the role immediately below you or were you involved at many levels?
+To your point, I’d think hiring for each role would be delegated downward.
 I feel like there’s a fundamental split in the space between companies that take the “ivory tower” tack and those that take the “the CEO meets everyone” approach.

 KEY is to put together a process for hiring that ensures quality.
 This can include success factors, interview process, hiring committee.
 Once that is done, you can delegate.
 I personally approve every single hire in my team after reading their packet.
 But that’s my style.